Early Years Foundation Stage (EYFS)

 What is the Early Years Foundation Stage (EYFS) at Rook’s Nest Academy?

 From September 2021 the reforms to the Early Years Foundation Stage became statutory.
 They help to improve outcomes for all children, especially disadvantaged children.
-They put early language at the heart of a broad curriculum.
-This is a child centred approach where children’s skills are developed and enhanced through language- rich provision and opportunities for practitioners to model these skills.
+They put early language at the heart of a broad curriculum, where children’s skills are developed and enhanced through a language- rich provision as well as opportunities for practitioners to model these skills.

 The Early Years Foundation Stage (EYFS) is the beginning and most important stage of school life.
-At Rook’s Nest Academy our EYFS presents as an Early Years Unit working with children in nursery from ages 3 up to Reception aged 5.
+At Rook’s Nest Academy our EYFS presents as an Early Years Unit working with children from ages 2 up to Reception aged 5.

-From September 2021, in the Early Years unit we follow the new Development Matters 2021 which consists of these observation checkpoints:
+From September 2021, in the Early Years unit we follow the new Development Matters 2021, with regards to assessment, which consists of these observation checkpoints:

 - Birth to 3

 - Reception child